ryanmead/bubble-tree/README.md

 # Welcome to bubble-tree
-Add this simple JS/CSS library to transform a simple <ul></ul> list into an attractive arrangement of overlapping nagivable bubbles.
+Add this simple JS/CSS library to transform a simple &lt;ul&gt;&lt;/ul&gt; list into an attractive arrangement of overlapping navigable bubbles.